QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Model Components

 We consider an optically thick, geometrically thin accretion disk, characterized by a local scale-height $\Hd(r)$, midplane density $\rhod(r)$ and surface density $\Sigmad(r) \approx \rhod \Hd$.
 Motivated by the quiescent soft X-ray emission observed in between QPE flares \citep{Miniutti_2019,Giustini_2019,Arcodia_2024_3&4,Linial_Metzger_23}, we consider accretion rates $\dot{M}_{\rm d} = \lambda_{\rm Edd} \dot{M}_{\rm Edd}$, with $10^{-2} \lesssim\lambda_{\rm Edd} \lesssim 1$ and $\dotMEdd = 4\pi G\MBH / (\varepsilon_{\rm acc} \kappa_{\rm es} c) = L_{\rm Edd}/(\varepsilon_{\rm acc} c^2)$ -- the Eddington accretion rate.
 Here $\varepsilon_{\rm acc} \approx0.1$ is the accretion radiative efficiency and $\kappa_{\rm es} \approx 0.34 \, \rm cm^2 \, g^{-1}$ is the electron scattering opacity.

 At the orbital separations of interest, $a_0\approx\mathcal{O}(10^2) \times R_{\rm g}$, the disk aspect ratio is taken to be $\tilde{h}\equiv\Hd/a_0 \approx 10^{-3}-10^{-1}$, encompassing a range of assumptions regarding the disk's vertical pressure support (e.g., from radiation, gas or magnetic pressure) as well as the dominant sources of opacity.
-When possible, we remain agnostic regarding the detailed disk structure, angular momentum transport, turbulent stresses and the disk's cooling mechanisms, in order to accommodate theoretical uncertainties associated with in these aspects of black hole accretion.
-We discuss the consequences of concrete assumptions and disk models in \S \ref{sec:DiskModels}.
+When possible, we remain agnostic regarding the detailed disk structure, angular momentum transport, turbulent stresses and the disk's cooling mechanisms, in order to accommodate theoretical uncertainties associated with these aspects of black hole accretion.
+We discuss the consequences of more specific assumptions regarding the underlying disk in \S \ref{sec:DiskModels}.